 If you are buying an appliance for an elderly relative you may want to consider safety features as top priority when selecting a single induction cooktop.

-With an overheating safety shut-off you can ensure your loved one doesn’t let a pot boil dry or accidently set fire to the kitchen by leaving a burner on.
+With an overheating safety shut-off you can ensure your loved one doesn’t let a pot boil dry or accidentally set fire to the kitchen by leaving a burner on.

 If someone leaves another item on the burner it won’t operate and therefore won’t catch fire.
 You can also choose a model with a lock so children don’t accidentally turn the burner on.

-There are a million different reasons why people buy portable induction cooktops but you’ll need to decide on your own reason before choosing the best model for you.
-To help you short-cut the process on research we’ve included detailed reviews on three of the best portable induction cooktops available.
+To help you short-cut the process on research we’ve included detailed reviews on four of the best portable induction cooktops available.

-If you want to use a portable induction cooktop in an RV, caravan or boat you’re going to benefit from owning the NuWave PIC Titanium 2016 Model 30342DR.
+If you want to use a portable induction cooktop in an RV, caravan or boat you’re going to benefit from owning the NuWave PIC Titanium Model.
 There are special features to control power usage and it offers a large cooking surface which is important if this is your only cooktop.